 F6180.96 Field Format Instructions/Special Features of Occ.
 (Occurrences) Numeric Special instructions.
 Inspectors can record multiple defects of the same type in this field as long as the number of times the defects occur is on a specific unit of inspection.
 Defects captured in this field will be the number entered.
 For no entry, use a single defect count of one (1).
 Normally, inspectors look for noncompliance in a 528-ft (tenth of a mile) segment of track.
 Some subpart defects are divided into smaller areas (i.e., alinement 31, 62, 124 ft; crossties in 39 ft and curve limitations in a 155-ft segment).
 Other noncompliance items (i.e., missing track bolts) are recorded by a point-by-point basis and summarized.
 However, reference all defects to the one-tenth (528 ft) of mile segments.
-For example, nine recurrent crosstie defects (213,109.01) found in 351 ft.
-Those nine defects can be captured by completing a single defect item and recording "9" in the "# of Occ." field, because the 39-ft (9×39=351) track segment (unit of inspection) does not exceed 528 ft.
+For example, nine recurrent crosstie defects (213.109.01) found in 351 ft.
+Those nine defects can be captured by completing a single defect item and recording "0" in the "# of Occ." field, because the 39-ft (9x39=351) track segment (unit of inspection) does not exceed 528 ft.
 Another example would be if while inspecting a railroad's track records, and there are 10 instances where the signatures (213.241.03) on the reports are missing.
 Similarly, show "10" in the "# of Occ." field.
-Do not itemize the total number of loose or missing forg bolts because the avitch (regardless of the number or location of cotter keys it would be one occurrence).
-It is often helpful to include a reference to the quantity in the narrative description such as, "5 missing cotter pins" but remember, the "# of Occ." would be one in this field.
-Other multiple defective items that constitute one unit in a switch include, rail braces, bolts/nuts, guardrail bolts, and clamps/wedges.
+Do not itemize the total number of loose or missing frog bolts because the unit of inspection is the body of the frog in a turnout.
+Likewise, missing cotter pins are a component of a switch (regardless of the number, the "# of Occ." would be one in this field.
+Other multiple defective item sthat constitute one unit in a switch include, rail braces, bolts/nuts, guardrail bolts, and clamps/wedges.
 Each defective item that constitutes a separate occurrence in a switch includes switch rod, switch heel, switch point, frog, guardrail, switch stand, stock rail, switch clip, and switch stop.
-With respect to joint bars, a loose joint bars swould be two occurrences.
-Except as indicated below, when recording multiple occurrences such as loose joint bars, the preci If a systemic condition (e.g., loose joint bars) is found over an area in addition to identification of specific identified defects/locations, inspectors may add a comment in the last noted defect and indicate that the above defects are "representative conditions."
+With respect to joint bars, a loose joint bars such as loose joint bars, the precise location of each pair of loose bars must be included in the description.
+Each joint bars, the precise location of each pair of loose bars must be included in the and indicate that the above defects are "representative conditions."
 In such a case, the specific limits and track number/name of the respective conditions should be noted.
 An occurrence would only be taken for each item identified.
 Only record an occurrence for each item specifically identified by location.
 An acceptable alternative method of identifying each